The Serious Business of Keeping Sport Fun At The Highest Level

 Try to describe why you do what you do.
 What drew you into it in the first place?
 What is keeping you there?
 Why do you want to continue?
 Why is it important for you to perform well?

 Enjoyment involves some form of fun.
 Typically, tasks that simply feel good and put a smile on your face.
 Enjoyment is also driven by some deeper concepts.
 For example, achievement, pride, satisfaction, growth and progress.

 Usain Bolt was a great example of someone who enjoyed what he did.
 He worked incredibly hard so that when a competition came around he could just chill.
-As can be seen by the below video UB had a very relaxed competition mindset.
+Take a look at the below video UB had a very relaxed competition mindset.
 Enjoyment doesn’t mean we are always smiling and laughing.
-But we need to stay in touch with the things we love about our sport or art or music or business or other performance area.
+But we need to stay in touch with the things we love about our sport or art or music or business or another performance area.

 Quantification Is Essential

 As with any concept in sport, quantification is essential.
 When we quantify something we put structures, values and measurements to it.
 If you can describe something you can start to understand it.
 This then means you can start to improve it.
 Enjoyment is typically a vague concept so we have to work harder to define it.

 You might use the term ‘fun’ in conversation with your coach without actually talking about the same thing.
 Fun to one person could be fitness-related.
 While for someone else it’s beating people.
 Yet for another, there might be a certain social connection that needs to be really fun.